lavy28p/Spin-my-day/README.md

 Spin My Day

 ## Project Description
 This is a personal productivity app.
 We choose what we do everyday by spinning a wheel, just for fun.
-When you land on an option, you go to that detail page.
+When you land on an option, you go to that particular detail page.
+'Try a new recipe' will show recipes based on the user cuisine selection.
+'Do a Workout' will lists workouts with a check box and also any workouts to add 'Lets Shop' will list items user needs to buy at which store and also let user add her choice of item to shop 'Read a Book' list book suggestions with book name, author and description also let user add their choice of book in the list 'Try a Blog' lets user add a post with a date and lists that on the page 'Sleep like a Baby' when you land on this page displays random baby sleeping image

 ## Wireframe
 Copied the link below for Desktop and mobile wireframe with public access.